 I concede that buildings featuring operable windows are more challenging to design and operate.
 They cost more to build.
 They may even be more challenging to inhabit.
 Should we be trying to create simpler, less expensive buildings?
 With technology like phones and cars, we accept increasing complexity and cost.
 I think buildings with fixed windows are a step in the wrong direction – like going back to flip phones.
 This is a theme I explore in the opinion paper I will present at the Technical Symposium.
 It goes into more detail on the role of engineering standards and the impact of neuroscience on building services engineering.
 I argue that good indoor environments require more, not less interaction from occupants.
 Advocating for operable windows is one important way that occupants can take action to change their environment.
 Until we find a way to include the voice of future occupants in our design process, I invite you to speak for them.

 Stuart Shell will deliver the Keynote Presentation at the 2019 CIBSE Technical Symposium at Sheffield University, in the United Kingdom, on April 25, 2019.
 If you’re not able to join Stuart in Sheffield, you may watch a preview of his presentation here.

 About CIBSE Technical Symposium

 The CIBSE Technical Symposium is an annual event featuring speakers and poster presentations from a range of disciplines.
-All papers and posters are peer reviewed.
-Anybody can submit a topic for consideration, which will then be assessed by a panel of reviewers to determine its suitability.
+To learn more about the Symposium, click here.